AdobeDocs/commerce-webapi/src/pages/rest/modules/bundle/index.md

 ## Retrieve store-specific bundle product details

-We can retrieve store specific bundle product details for multi-store configuration

-The following example uses the `GET V1/products/{sku}` call to get bundle product details.
-For store specific bundle product details add `store_code` at API request.
-Like this `GET {store_code}/V1/products/{sku}`
+The following example retrieves store-specific bundle product details for a multi-store configuration by using the `GET V1/products/{sku}` call.
+For store specific bundle product details add the `store_code` to the API request.
+For example, `GET {store_code}/V1/products/{sku}`

 **Sample Usage:**